Minimal Euler Characteristics of 4-manifolds with 3-manifold groups: An upper bound of and computations of

 Case 3: $M$ is closed. let $B^3$ be a 3-ball in $M$, we denote by $\breve M=M\setminus \text{int} B^3$.
 Then $\partial \breve M=S^2$, and $\breve M^*$ is defined.

-{\it Final Construction:} For the compact 3-manifold $M$ with prime decomposition given in (1.1), denote the connected sum of closed 3-manifold pieces by $P=(\#_{i=1}^mM_i)\#(\#_{j=1}^n N_j)$.
+{\it Final Construction:} For a compact 3-manifold $M$ with prime decomposition given in (\ref{1.2}), denote the connected sum of closed 3-manifold pieces in (i) and (ii) by $P=(\#_{i=1}^mM_i)\#(\#_{j=1}^n N_j)$.
 We suppose that there are $q_1$ prime factors that are $S^2$-bundles and there are $q_2$ prime factors that are $RP^2$-bundles, with $q_1+q_2=q$.
 Then we define